Fred Keup

-Fred Keup (born 15 May 1980) is a Luxembourgish politician of the Alternative Democratic Reform Party (ADR) who has served as a member of the Chamber of Deputies since 2020.
+Frédéric Jean Keup (born 15 May 1980) is a Luxembourgish politician of the Alternative Democratic Reform Party (ADR) who has served as a member of the Chamber of Deputies since 2020.
 Since October 2023 he has been leader of the ADR parliamentary group.

 Life

 Keup grew up in Kehlen and currently lives in Mamer.
 He is married and the father of two children.
 After his secondary school education at the Lycée Michel Rodange, he studied geography at the University of Strasbourg in France.
 From 2003 onwards he had taught geography and civil education in high school.

 Referendum 2015

 In the 2015 Luxembourg constitutional referendum, Fred Keup and a friend of his, Steve Kodesch, started a Facebook page publicly opposing the government and much of the establishment's wish to give foreigners the right to vote in the national elections.
 As the page become very popular, they established a political pressure group called "Nee2015".
 During the campaign, Fred Keup was seen as the spokesman of the "no camp" (fr: Porte-parole du camp du "non") and "the leading head of the no campaign".
 A highlight of the intense campaign was a public debate moderated by Radio RTL Luxembourg between Fred Keup and Laura Zuccoli.
 After the referendum (which ended with 79% against the right for foreigners to vote in national elections), the group renamed itself “Wee2050” with a focus on supporting the Luxembourgish language, which they believe are endangered, and the rapid economic growth in Luxembourg.
 Keup has also expressed his support for the Monarchy of Luxembourg.
 Fred Keup locates himself as a representative of the political center (“Vertieder vun der politescher Mëtt”), a claim which he bases on the results of the 2015 referendum.
 The magazine Forum claims that the fusion between Keup's Wee 2050 and the ADR resulted in the latter becoming a right-wing populist party.